Pension tax relief explained

 Anyone under the age of 75 living in the UK who pays into a pension is eligible to claim pension tax relief.
 This includes non-taxpayers who aren’t in employment, for example, full-time parents and low-income earners.

-You can currently save 100% of your income into a pension to earn tax relief, provided you do exceed the £40,000 annual allowance (more on this later).
+You can currently save 100% of your income into a pension to earn tax relief, provided you do not exceed the £60,000 annual allowance (more on this later).
 However, if you’re a low-earner or you don’t have an income, the maximum amount you can contribute and still receive tax relief is £3,600.
-This includes the government contribution, so the net amount that you can actually pay in is restricted to £2,880.
+This includes the government contribution, so the net amount that you can actually pay in to receive tax relief on pension contributions is restricted to £2,880.

 You’ll also be eligible for pension tax relief if someone else pays into your pension.
 You won’t be eligible if your pension scheme automatically claims tax relief on your behalf.
 You can find out if you’re eligible for pension tax relief by contacting your pension provider.